A trip to Minneapolis isn’t complete without a visit to ASI.— CNN

 2600 Park Ave Minneapolis, MN 55407

-You also may apply for a passport with the Swedish police.
+If your passport is still valid and you are traveling to Sweden, you may also apply for a passport with the Swedish police (Polisen).
 This is the fastest and least expensive option if you are currently in Sweden or will be traveling there soon.
-For more information (in Swedish and English), click here.
+Find out more (in Swedish and English).

-The Consulate in Minneapolis cannot accept passport applications and renewals.
-However, after applying in Washington, New York or abroad, you may ask the issuing authority to send your passport to us in Minneapoli, where you can pick up it up.
+The Consulate in Minneapolis cannot accept passport applications or renewals.
+However, after applying in Washington, New York or abroad, you may ask the issuing authority to send your passport to us in Minneapolis, where you can pick it up.

-In the event of an emergency or a lost passport, the Consulate in Minneapolis can immediately issue a provisional (or emergency) passport to a Swedish citizen, which can be used for a single trip to Sweden.
+In the event of an emergency or a lost passport, the Consulate in Minneapolis can immediately issue a provisional (emergency) passport to a Swedish citizen, which can be used for a single trip to Sweden.

 To obtain a provisional passport, you must have purchased tickets for travel and be able to show your itinerary, as this information will be included on the passport itself.